Error Handling & Crash Recovery

 IDLE,RUNNING,RECOVERING,TERMINATED). - Attach global

-onerrorandunhandledrejectionlisteners before executing any payload. - Implement a heartbeat mechanism to detect silent hangs before they escalate into crashes.
+onerrorandunhandledrejectionlisteners in the worker script before executing any payload. - Implement a heartbeat mechanism to detect silent hangs before they escalate into crashes.

 // main-thread: worker-factory.js